 It’s tough to connect with characters who appear to have just thrown up their hands in the face of their problems.
 If they’re not trying they can’t care that much.

-But this raises a conundrum: how do you make a timid character active?
+But this raises a conundrum: how do you make a timid or aimless character active?

-Here’s the key: show them trying but failing to be brave.
+Here’s the key: show them trying but failing to be brave and purposeful.

 They might try to summon words they can’t voice out loud.
 They might stick their neck out an inch and get swiftly shot down.
 They might fail in a key way that makes it that much more difficult to summon courage down the line.